survivejs/webpack-book/manuscript/loading/03_fonts.md

 # Loading Fonts

-Loading fonts is problematic.
-Normally you have up to four font formats to worry about, each for a particular browser.
-You have a couple of strategies to consider.
+Loading fonts is similar to loading images.
+It does come with special challenges, though.
+How to know what font formats to support?
+There can be up to four font formats to worry about if you want to provide first class support to each browser.

+One way to solve this problem is to decide a set of browsers and platforms that should receive first class service.
+The rest will use system fonts.

+You can approach the problem in several ways through webpack.
+You can still use *url-loader* and *file-loader* as with images.
+Font `test` patterns tend to be more complicated, though, and you may have to worry about font file related lookups.

+T> [canifont](https://www.npmjs.com/package/canifont) helps you to figure out which font formats you should support.
+It accepts a **browserslist** definition and then checks font support of each browser based on the definition.

 ## Choosing One Format

-Depending on your project requirements, you might be able to get away with fewer formats.
 If you exclude Opera Mini, all browsers support the *.woff* format.
-The rendered result may differ depending on the browser so you might want to experiment here.
+If you go only with modern browsers, its newer version, *.woff2*, can be enough.

 If we go with one format, we can use a similar setup as for images and rely on both *file-loader* and *url-loader* while using the limit option: